 By illuminating the involvement of the state's women in many of these fundamental issues, Making Waves provides a long-overdue chapter in Florida history.
 It will also contribute to the advancement of the study of women's history by examining women's activism in a variety of contexts and illustrating how this activism was often circumscribed by class and racial bias.

-Jack E. Davis, Pultizer Prize-winning author, is associate professor of history and director of environmental studies at the University of Alabama, Birmingham.
+Jack E. Davis, Pultizer Prize-winning author, is professor of history and the Rothman Family Chair in the Humanities at the University of Florida.
 Kari Frederickson is assistant professor of history at the University of Alabama, Tuscaloosa.

 No Sample Chapter Available